T-Guerrero/ecoleta/README.md

-# ecoleta
+# Ecoleta

 ## About

-ecoleta is a system made for registering garbage recycable points.
-It was made in Rocketseat Next Level Week.
+ecoleta is a system designed to registering garbage recycling points.
+It was made in Next Level Week powered by Rocketseat.

 ## Technologies